p-hunter/moros/README.md

-# MOROS: miscellaneous time-series functions in Python
+# MOROS: miscellaneous functions in Python